ScottyMacCVC/EoStoECMS/README.md

 ![Staging Tables-Contract Information](https://github.com/ScottyMacCVC/EoStoECMS/blob/main/Images/22.06.17-Staging%20Tables-Contract%20Information.png)

 ### We want to build TrueSight into our STARTs process.
 - What is TrueSight?
 TrueSight is a report with all job cost items in an importable form.
 It grabs the average cost per cost distribution.
 We can save reports in html form and potentially create a connection between the report and the SAGE budget.
 The START process in EoS should have a budget update step.
 It should grab the TrueSight report numbers and update the sub job START budget.
 We would improve the TrueSight Report $/units by building machine learning into either the html code or the report.
+(Link to ML .py - https://github.com/ScottyMacCVC/CVC-SQL1-EOSNAVIGATOR_DEV/blob/main/machine_model-checkpoint.ipynb)
 - Where does the step need to occur?
 The step needs to occur during the early stages of the START Import Form.
 - Why is this step important?
 Our field needs the closest to actual budget as possible.